Paris Packages

 Timings: Usually starts at 5 pm and runs till 11 pm on all days.

-2. Have fun at Luxembourg Gardens: Jardin du Luxembourg, called Luxembourg gardens, is a favorite tourist spot in Paris.
-Built-in 1960, the garden holds the public museum Musee du Luxembourg, the Fountain of the Observatory, and hundreds of notable sculpture work inside its premises.
+2. Have fun at Luxembourg Gardens: Also known as Jardin du Luxembourg, it's a popular tourist destination in Paris.
+Established in 1960, the garden features the public museum Musee du Luxembourg, the Fountain of the Observatory, and numerous notable sculptures.
+There's a designated area for elderly visitors to relax and read historical books and other good reads, as well as a separate playground for children.

 Location: At Mons Lucotitius hill, the 6th arrondissement of Paris